Aldo Moscatelli

 Aldo Moscatelli (2 November 1939 – 15 April 2015) was a Swiss footballer who played for Luzern, Basel, St. Gallen and Brühl St. Gallen during the 1960s and early 70s.
 He played mainly in the position of striker, but also very often as midfielder.

 Football career

+Moscatelli played his youth football by local club FC Luzern and advanced to their first team in the summer of 1960.
+He made his Nationalliga A debut for Luzern during the 1960–61 season.
+In that season he played 17 domestic league matches, scoring one goal as Luzern ended the season in eighth position in the league table.
+In the following two Seasons Moscatelli was troubled by injuries and so did not come to many league appearances, but in the following he showed his goal scoring qualities, scoring eight times in 22 outings.